Floydlang/floyd/docs/floyd_reference.md

 # FOR LOOPS

-For-loops are used to evaluate its body many times, with a range of input values.
+For-loops are used to execute a body of statements many times.
+The number of times is calculated while the program runs.
 The entire condition expression is evaluated *before* the first time the body is called.
-This means the program already decided the number of loops to run before running the first time.
+This means the program already decided the number of loops to run before running the first loop iteration.

 Closed range that starts with 1 and ends with 5: